tonic-team/synchronisation_scripts/README.md

 ## Installation

 - install gin-cli: see https://gin.g-node.org/G-Node/Info/wiki/GIN+CLI+Setup
-- paste the `SSH-INIT-SYNC` file and the `.script` folder in the parent repository.
+- paste the `INIT-SYNC` file and the `.script` folder in the parent repository.
-- add `SSH-INIT-SYNC`  to `.gitignore` (so it is not update if the variable is changed) .
+- add `INIT-sync`  to `.gitignore` (so it is not update if the variable is changed) .
-- You may need to make the script an executable: open a terminal window in your repository folder (right-click -- New Terminal at folder) and run `chmod +x sync`.
+- You may need to make the script an executable: open a terminal window in your repository folder (right-click -- New Terminal at folder) and run `chmod +x INIT-sync`.
 This needs only to be done once.
 - You may open in a text editor and modify the value of `syncopt` (l.76) if you want the script to dowload or erase all annexed files in/from your local copy.

 NB: windows users will need special installation, see [this file](./windows-workflow.md)